jfalcou/eve/doc/manual/functions/predicates/is_negative.rst

      constexpr as_logical_t<Value> is_negative( Value lhs ) noexcept
    }

-For  :ref:`Integral Values <concept-integervalue>` this function is strictly equivalent to :ref:`is_equal <function-is_ltz>`, but for floating point inputs it only tests the bit of sign.
+For  :ref:`Integral Values <concept-integralvalue>` this function is strictly equivalent to :ref:`is_equal <function-is_ltz>`, but for floating point inputs it only tests the bit of sign.
 In particular iput of :ref:`Mzero <constant-mzero>` returns :ref:`True <constant-true_>`
 and of  :ref:`Zero <constant-zero>` returns :ref:`False <constant-true_>`.